-In the past forty years, there has been a surge of research analyzing American Sign Language (ASL) linguistically.
+In the past fifty years, there has been a surge of research analyzing American Sign Language (ASL) linguistically.
 These studies provide evidence that ASL meets the criteria of being a “true” language with grammatical and syntactical rules.
 This research has increased interest and awareness concerning the deaf community and the Deaf culture.

 Deaf culture is the celebration of pride in the history and the traditions of the community.
 Knowledge of American Sign Language is what truly holds the community together and how social and cultural identity is passed down from generation to generation.
 Social mores and rules are defined and created through the use of visual language.
 For example, eye contact and body language are key factors in effective communication.